DragonSenses/Curiosity/Rust/ch-2/ch02-00-guessing-game-tutorial.md

 2. `Ordering` type
   - Then we add five new lines at the bottom that use the `Ordering` type.
   - The `cmp` method compares two values and can be called on anything that can be compared.
-    - It takes a reference to whatever you want to compare with: here it’s comparing `guess` to `secret_number`.
+    - It takes a reference to whatever you want to compare with: here it's comparing `guess` to `secret_number`.
 Then it returns a variant of the `Ordering` enum we brought into scope with the `use` statement.
     - We use a [`match`](https://doc.rust-lang.org/book/ch06-02-match.html) expression to decide what to do next based on which variant of `Ordering` was returned from the call to `cmp` with the values in `guess` and `secret_number`.

 3. `match` expression
   - A `match` expression is made up of *arms*.
-  - An arm consists of a *pattern* to match against, and the code that should be run if the value given to `match` fits that arm’s pattern.
+  - An arm consists of a *pattern* to match against, and the code that should be run if the value given to `match` fits that arm's pattern.
-  - Rust takes the value given to `match` and looks through each arm’s pattern in turn.
+  - Rust takes the value given to `match` and looks through each arm's pattern in turn.

 Patterns and the `match` construct are powerful Rust features: they let you express a variety of situations your code might encounter and they make sure you handle them all.
 These features will be covered in detail in Chapter 6 and Chapter 18, respectively.